 - Warranty duration

-- Service center availability in your region
+- Service center availability

 - Ease of claiming support